ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 ## Windows

-Installation of Grails on Windows is described on the following web page: [Setup Grails 3 Windows Development Environment](http://grails.asia/grails-3-tutorial-setup-your-windows-development-environment).
+If you run into troubles, follow this tutorial on the following web page: [Setup Grails 3 Windows Development Environment](http://grails.asia/grails-3-tutorial-setup-your-windows-development-environment).

 Now you can proceed to other